PureVPN Review 2019 – Amazingly Great or Terribly Worse?

 The yearly plan also comes with a 73% discount.
-After discount, PureVPN cost only $2.95 a month.
+After the discount, it costs only $2.95 a month.

 However, this plan is a bit expansive though and I can’t help wonder why anyone would get this plan over their 2-year plan.

 They also offer a 1-month plan and that too is not cheap at all.

 Here are the pricing plans as of April 2019:

 Aside from the affordable 2-year plan, it offers one of the largest selection of payment options.
 Crypto, credit cards, PayPal and a bunch of other payment modes are all supported.